DEFRA/software-development-standards/guides/docker_guidance.md

 Override files can be applied by listing the files after the `docker-compose` command with the `-f` parameter, i.e.

-`docker-compose up -f docker-compose.yaml -f docker-compose.override.yaml`
+`docker-compose -f docker-compose.yaml -f docker-compose.override.yaml up`

 Note that the above is equivalent to running the command: